-1. Establish Visibility
+1. Establish Clear Communication

-- Ensure the interpreter is clearly visible at all times. - Avoid cluttered backgrounds and poor lighting. - Allow interpreters to pin their video for their own reference.
+- Ensure the interpreter is clearly visible and audible at all times. - Avoid cluttered backgrounds and poor lighting. - Allow interpreters to pin their video for their own reference if using video interpretation.

 2. Optimize Speaker Delivery

 - Speak at a moderate pace to allow for accurate interpretation. - Pause often, especially after complex concepts or key points. - Avoid talking over videos, as interpreters need to convey both audio and visual elements.